 There is a different kind of understanding emerging recently that attempts to recapture the essence of Thomas' insight - and indeed that of the other disciples as well, and of the faithful of the early church.
-You've heard me mention it a number of times, and I suspect you'll hear a lot more about it over the next decade or so.
+You've heard me mention it recently, and I suspect you'll hear a lot more about it over the next decade or so.
 That 'new' understanding is called the "missional church" movement, and the term comes from a deliberate attempt to recapture the word 'mission'.
 At the heart of this approach is an understanding that each congregation has a mission, is being called by God to a particular ministry in Christ's name.
-As Dr. Stephen Farris put it, "the church does not have a mission, the mission of Christ has a church."
 Key to this approach is a related understanding that we need to also recapture the concept of what being a disciple of Christ entails.